arpitbbhayani/articles/blogs/2q-cache.md

 ![https://user-images.githubusercontent.com/4745789/100538168-0bb53a00-3254-11eb-8f69-ddcaf8d33a84.png](https://user-images.githubusercontent.com/4745789/100538168-0bb53a00-3254-11eb-8f69-ddcaf8d33a84.png)

-# Fun fact
+The `Am` buffer continues to be the usual LRU which means when any page residing in `Am` is accessed it is moved to the head and when a page is needed to be discarded the eviction happens from the tail end.

+# 2Q in Postgres

-Postgres uses 2Q as its caching algorithm due to [patent issues](http://www.varlena.com/GeneralBits/96.php) with IBM.
-Postgres used to have [ARC](https://en.wikipedia.org/wiki/Adaptive_replacement_cache) as its caching algorithm but with IBM getting patent over it, Postgres moved to 2Q.
+Postgres uses 2Q as its cache management algorithm due to [patent issues](http://www.varlena.com/GeneralBits/96.php) with IBM.
+Postgres used to have [ARC](https://en.wikipedia.org/wiki/Adaptive_replacement_cache) as its caching algorithm but with IBM getting a patent over it, Postgres moved to 2Q.
 Postgres also claims that the performance of 2Q is similar to ARC.

 # References